ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ## GENERAL WORKFLOW FOR SEQUENCE ANALYSIS

 <i>Background</i>
 The analysis of 16S rRNA gene sequences is needed to investigate bacterial and archaeal community, their diversity, and structure.
 The 16S rRNA gene sequence analysis is also commonly conducted to understand the microbial community changes as consequence of the environmental disturbances.
-General workflow for amplicon analysis is divided into four main steps consists of:
+General workflow for amplicon analysis is divided into three main steps consists of:
 ### 1. Data Pretreatment
 Data pretreatment consists of multi-step proccesses including:
 1. <i>Merging paired-end reads</i>.